-Operating lease payments are recognised as an expense on a straight-line basis over the term of the relevant lease.
+Operating lease payments, including the cost of acquiring land held under operating leases, are recognised as an expense on a straightline basis over the term of the relevant lease.

-In the event that lease incentives are received to enter into operating leases, such incentives are recognised as a liability.
+In the event that lease incentives are received to enter into operating leases, these incentives are recognised as a liability.
 The aggregate benefits of incentives are recognised as a reduction of rental expense over the lease term on a straight-line basis.